Syrian pound: Syrian Civil War and aftermath

-On 31 October 2019, Syrian President Bashar Al-Assad mentioned in an interview that:
+On 31 October 2019, Syrian President Bashar al-Assad mentioned in an interview that liberating territories had complex economic consequences.
+While it removed foreign-funded support for terrorists, it also cut off dollar inflows that stabilize local economies:

+Following the fall of the Assad regime at the end of 2024, Ahmed al-Sharaa, president of the Syrian transitional government, stated that he intends to replace the Syrian pound with a new currency once it re-stabilizes.

+In August 2025, it was announced that the Syrian government would revalue the currency by removing two zeros and issuing new banknotes by December.

 Exchange rate

 On 5 December 2005, the selling rate quoted by the Commercial Bank of Syria was LS 48.4 = US$1.
 A rate of about LS 50 to US$1 was usual in the early 2000s, but the rate is subject to fluctuations.
 Since the start of the civil war in 2011, the pound's unofficial exchange rate has deteriorated significantly.
 It was LS 47 = US$1 in March 2011 and LS 515 in July 2017.
 Since July 2007, the Syrian pound has been pegged to the IMF SDR (Special Drawing Rights).